Turbocharge Text-to-Video Generation (Pro)

 3. Smashing the Model

-Now, you can smash the model, which will take around 40 seconds.
+Now, you can smash the model, which will take a one minute.
 Don’t forget to replace the token by the one provided by PrunaAI.

 [ ]: